melchua/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This was based on starter code from Lighthouse labs that laid out a structure with some routes defined.
+Using the structure I built out a Twitter clone.

+The twitter clone allows the user to compose a tweet.
+When the user clicks on the "Tweet" button, the page updates itself without refreshing (using ajax); the new tweet is saved to a MongoDB.

+This uses jQuery, AJAX, Node, Express and MongoDB.

 ## Getting Started